-You’ve probably heard by now that the Lizzie McGuire revival has been postponed indefinitely as the series creator, Terri Minsky, stepped away from her role as showrunner.
+You’ve probably heard by now that the Lizzie McGuire revival has been officially cancelled after series creator, Terri Minsky, stepped away from her role as show runner.

-Disney+, Disney’s new streaming network, where the show was slated to premiere sometime in 2020, didn’t disclose too much information about the production halt instead chalking it all up to a difference in “creative direction.”
+Since May, Disney+, Disney’s new streaming network, where the show was slated to premiere sometime in 2020, did not disclose too much information about the production halt instead chalking it all up to a difference in “creative direction.”

 A spokesperson for the company put their best “everything is fine” face forward and said that, “After filming two episodes, we concluded that we are …. putting a new lens on the show.”

 And that’s fine because like they said, fans have a “sentimental attachment” and “high expectations.”

 But here’s the thing — one of those expectations was actually getting to see the revival happen.

 Another was to see it happen in an authentic way that stays true to the character and her experiences as an adult.